Throwing knife: Western tradition

-The weight of the throwing knife and the throwing speed determine the power of the impact.
+The mass of the throwing knife and the throwing speed determine the power of the impact.
 Lighter knives can be thrown with relative ease, but they may fail to penetrate the target properly, resulting in "bounce back".
 Heavy throwing knives are more stable in their flight and cause more damage to the target, but more strength is needed to throw them accurately.

 Hans Talhoffer (c.
 1410-1415 – after 1482) and Paulus Hector Mair (1517–1579) both mention throwing daggers in their treaties on combat and weapons.
-Talhoffer specifies a type of spiked dagger for throwing while Mair describes throwing the dagger at your opponent's chest.
+Talhoffer specifies a type of spiked dagger for throwing while Mair describes throwing the dagger at the opponent's chest.